 - Valve type lightning arrester

-It is the simplest type of lightning arrester.
-It consist two-rod electrodes, one of which is connected to the line and other to earth.
-The rods may be in the form of horn also.
+Rod gap Lightning Arrester: It is the simplest type of lightning arrester.
+It consists of two-rod electrodes, one of which is connected to the line and the other to the earth.
+These are generally used to protect the transformers.

 - The operation is affected by climatic conditions.

 - After the surge is over, due to the ionization of air, the arc in the gap is maintained even at the normal supply voltage.

 - Due to the above disadvantages, the rod gap arresters are used only as a ‘back-up’ protection with main arrestors.

 Horn Gap Arresters: A horn gap arrestor has two metal horn-shaped rods fitted on ceramic insulators.
 The distance between these two rods is adjustable and is adjusted according to the supply voltage.

 One side of the arrester is connected to the line through a resistance and choke coil and the other side is connected to the earth properly.

 The choke coil provides a low reactance path to fault current at transient frequencies whereas it offers high reactance at normal power frequency.
 And the choke coil protects the system by draining out the transient current to the earth.